Carrie Ann Inaba Appears Wistful, Talks Escape In New Instagram Share

 Carrie Ann Inaba appeared wistful and spoke about mentally escaping during stressful times in a new Instagram share.
-She linked to an accompanying blog post on her website where the Dancing with the Stars judge and The Talk host revealed her favorite ways to reconnect with herself during the recent COVID-19 pandemic as she self-quarantined alone at home.
+She referenced an accompanying blog post on her website where the Dancing with the Stars judge and The Talk co-host revealed her favorite ways to reconnect with herself during the COVID-19 pandemic as she quarantines alone at home.

-In the caption of the share, Carrie Ann explained that there are many days when she feels the need to escape although she cannot go anywhere.
-She referenced her blog post which is called Conversations with Carrie as a resource her followers can utilize as a way to center themselves during this uncertain time.
+In the caption of the social media post, Carrie Ann explained that there are many days when she feels the need to escape although she cannot go anywhere.
+She referenced a post from her Carrie Ann Conversations blog as a resource her followers can utilize to center themselves during this uncertain time.

 View this post on Instagram